GMPavanLab/dynsight/docs/source/tutorials/getting_started.rst

 object, and then using the methods of this class to compute the desired.

-In this tutorial, we will show you a minimal example of a ``dynsight`` analysis workflow; starting from loading a trajectory, computing a descriptor and completing with clustering analysis.
+In this tutorial, we will show you a minimal example of a ``dynsight`` analysis workflow; starting from loading a trajectory, computing a descriptor and finishing with clustering analysis.

 At the end of this tutorial, you will find links to download the full ``python`` scripts